-During this time, Dellis led the classroom at the Bobby Rahal TrackTime Driving School for over 6 years.
-Prior to that, he worked full-time for Skip Barber for 2-1/2 years, and his driving championships include The National Auto Journalist Assn's, and many Divisionals/Regionals in SCCA, and BMWCCA.
+During this time, Dellis led the classroom at the Bobby Rahal TrackTime Driving School for nearly 6 years.
+Prior to that, he worked full-time for Skip Barber for over 2 years, and his driving championships include The National Auto Journalist Assn's, and many Divisionals/Regionals in SCCA, and BMWCCA.

 Dellis' graduating thesis for his Mechanical Engineering degree, BSME, was entitled: "Vehicle Dynamics for the Racing Automobile" which included references to the original Friction Circle research from the '60s.

 Dellis' '71 Corolla that he started racing while in college served as his first rolling laboratory.
-He installed a tilt steering column, and Grant steering wheel to improve cockpit ergonomics.
+YEARS before PersonaGrip hit him, Dellis installed a tilt steering column and Grant steering wheel to improve the cockpit ergonomics.

 Shortly after graduation, the idea for PersonaGrip occurred to Dellis in the mid-80's aboard a turbocharged motorcycle, flat-out.

 Arm-pump -- from hanging on so tightly -- was the inspiration.